Antetokounmpo leads Bucks to easy win over Magic

 Antetokounmpo tallied 29 points, 14 rebounds and six assists for Milwaukee, which bounced back after Wednesday's 116-105 loss in Boston.
 Eric Bledsoe scored 18 points and Khris Middleton had 16.

 The loss was the Magic's first in their last 12 games in the Amway Center.
-Milwaukee shooting specialist Kyle Korver did not play, nor did Orlando center Mohamed Bamba.
+Milwaukee shooting specialist Kyle Korver (rest) did not play, nor did Orlando center Mohamed Bamba, who was held out of the first game of back-to-back games as a precautionary measure because of the broken left tibia he sustained last season.

-Milwaukee held a 31-27 lead behind 8-for-16 3-point shooting and eight points from Bledsoe.
-The Bucks, who entered the contest averaging more than 119 points per game, continued to the hot streak in the second quarter by building a 23-point lead at 60-37 with 2:49 remaining.
+Milwaukee held a 31-27 lead at the end of the first quarter behind 8-for-16 3-point shooting and eight points from Bledsoe.
+The Bucks, who entered the contest averaging more than 119 points per game, continued the hot streak in the second quarter by building a 23-point lead at 60-37 with 2:49 remaining.

 Orlando had trouble defending the 3-point shot over the first 24 minutes, allowing Milwaukee to connect on 11 of 25 attempts (44 percent), and the Bucks owned a 17-0 advantage in fast-break points at the half.
-Last, in the league in field-goal shooting, the Magic continued to struggle despite a 13-point first half from Fournier.
+Last in the league in field-goal shooting, the Magic continued to struggle despite a 13-point first half from Fournier.
+Ten of those points came in the first quarter.

 Orlando trimmed the deficit to 88-71 heading into the fourth quarter, but Antetokounmpo led a fourth-quarter push as the Bucks improved to 3-2 this season.
 Milwaukee plays at home Saturday against Toronto.
 Orlando finishes its stretch of three home games in four nights with a Saturday evening tilt against the Denver Nuggets.